Are you in the market for a new or used car? You might want to get rid of your old one first.

 - Snap a Few Interior Shots.
 You don’t have to carpet-bomb your interior with photos, but you definitely want to create a sense of the space (and show off how nicely you’ve cleaned the car up).
 Again, focus on noteworthy features, such as leather upholstery and in-cabin entertainment.

 - Set a Price.
 Use the results of your mechanic’s checkup to honestly determine your car’s overall condition: excellent/new, very good, good, fair, or poor.
 Reputable car valuation services like Kelley Blue Book and Edmunds explain these terms in detail – check if you’re unsure.
 Use one of those valuation services to arrive at a fair private-party value.
 You’ll need to spend at least 10 to 15 minutes providing a comprehensive overview of your car’s features and options, some of which you won’t know off the top of your head.
+(You’ll also need your car’s Vehicle Identification Number, or VIN, which should be visible inside the driver’s side door or through the driver’s side windshield, on the dash.)
 You don’t need to set your car’s initial selling price at exactly the price you’re given, especially if you’re trying to sell fast or get the best price, but it’s a reasonable starting place.

 - Decide What to Highlight.
 Put yourself in the buyer’s shoes.
 What features stand out?
 What attributes appeal to you?
 What’s the car’s ideal use case?
 Why is this the right car for this particular moment in time?
 Make sure those answers end up in your ad.
 If gas is expensive at the moment, play up the car’s excellent mileage.
 If its trunk is roomier than average for its category, highlight all the storage possibilities.
 If you’ve just made a big investment in repairs, mention those (without implying that the car is in bad shape).
 You get the idea.